 - Surgical resection

-If possible, only the tumour will be removed with little-to-no effect to the body’s function and no need for the bone to be rebuilt.
+If possible, only the tumour will be removed with little or no effect to the body’s function and no need for the bone to be rebuilt.

-Patients have their tumour removed and the affected area of the limb is rebuilt using tissue that has been donated from someone else.
+Patients have their tumour removed and the affected area of the limb is rebuilt using donated tissue.

-The area of the bone containing the tumour is removed, treated with radiation to kill any tumour cells, and then safely put back into the patient.
+Diseased bone is removed, treated with radiation to kill any tumour cells, and then put back into the patient.